bgGradientMobile

 Sample Collection

-The veterinarian collects a clinical sample (urine, skin and ears samples).
+The veterinarian collects a clinical sample (e.g., urine, skin, or ear).

-A sterile technique and appropriate container (e.g., test tube or transport medium) are used.
+Sterile technique and an appropriate container (e.g., test tube or transport medium) are used.

 Swab